ghik/opinionated-scala/chapters/Traits.md

 class Impl extends Base with Logging with Utils
 ```

-However, a class doesn't need to declare its abstract class, but directly mix in some traits:
+However, a class doesn't need to declare its abstract class, it can directly mix in traits:

 ```scala
 trait Logging